 Awards include Museum of the African Diaspora Emerging Artists Program (2016-2017), California Community Foundation We are Los Angeles Grant (2016), Women’s Center for Creative Work Grant (2016), Joan Mitchell Emerging Artist Finalist Grant (2015), Otis Outstanding Contribution Award (2014), Otis MFA Class Marshall (2014), Otis Board of Governors Fellowship (2012-2014), and International Society of Black Latinos Artist Award (2014).

-Favorable reviews include ARTnews Magazine, KCET ArtBound, LA Weekly, Artillery Magazine, KCRW, Modern Art Blitz, Coagula Art Journal, Tikkun Magazine, Art Voices Magazine, Good Day LA, and Huffington Post.
+Favorable reviews include ARTnews Magazine, KCET ArtBound, LA Weekly, SF Weekly, Artillery Magazine, KCRW, Modern Art Blitz, Coagula Art Journal, Tikkun Magazine, Art Voices Magazine, Good Day LA, and Huffington Post.
 Lili is also a wife, mother of six, an actor, published writer, occasional curator, long term community organizer, and founder of BAILA: Black Artists in Los Angeles.
 A public-figure antirape activist and spokesperson for EndRapeSOL, Lili influenced the abolishment of the statute of limitations on rape prosecution in California in 2016.

 As an actress and longtime member of SAG/AFTRA, Lili guest-starred on The Cosby Show and Seinfeld, co-starred in the CBS TV mini-series, Stephen King’s Golden Years, and played the female lead in the BBC film, Murder in Oakland, opposite Ving Rhames and Eriq La Salle.
 In theatre, Lili has performed extensively in New York City, Off-Broadway, and in Los Angeles.